C

 Predators, Threats, and Conservation Status

 The IUCN lists the chestnut-sided warbler’s status as “least concern,” meaning they have an extensive range and do not approach “threatened” status.
-However, this warbler’s population trend is decreasing, but their numbers are so significant, this situation is not causing concern.
-Like most birds, chestnut-sided warblers are susceptible to incidences that lower their population count.
+However, this warbler’s population trend is decreasing, but its numbers are so significant (18 million mature individuals) that this situation is not causing concern.
+Like most birds, chestnut-sided warblers are susceptible to incidents that lower their population count.
 The primary threats to this species include habitat loss, turbines, communication towers, and collisions with glass.

 What Eats the Chestnut-Sided Warbler?